Magone History, Family Crest & Coats of Arms

 Magone Settlers in United States in the 20th Century

 - Agnes Magone, aged 45, who settled in America from London, in 1905

-- Anne Magone, aged 1, who emigrated to the United States from Narory, Mayo, in 1905
+- Anne Magone, aged 1, who immigrated to the United States from Narory, Mayo, in 1905

-- James Magone, aged 44, who emigrated to America from Newby, Ireland, in 1907
+- James Magone, aged 44, who immigrated to America from Newby, Ireland, in 1907

 - Felice Magone, aged 22, who landed in America from Tormo, Italy, in 1909

-- Vincenzo Magone, aged 22, who emigrated to the United States from Poloprlo, Linanta, in 1909
+- Vincenzo Magone, aged 22, who immigrated to the United States from Poloprlo, Linanta, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)